stephan-buckmaster/airqgraph/README.md

 ```

 The code also illustrates a GraphQL mutation to use for creating records.

+Client Authentication

+If your server is using Bearer Authentication, your can have the add_air_visual_device_measurement.py script submit the bearer token by
+placing the token in a file, let's say, bearer-token.txt and setting environment variable BEARER_AUTH_TOKEN_FILE=bearer-token.txt

 ## Retrieving data from the GraphQL server